go-vela/site/content/usage/examples/secrets_internal.md

 {{% /alert %}}

 {{% alert title="Warning:" color="secondary" %}}
 Internal secrets do NOT have the `pull_request` event enabled by default.
-This is intentional to help mitigate exposure due to anyone submitting a pull request against the repo.
+This is intentional to help mitigate exposure via a pull request against the repo.
 You can override this behavior, at your own risk, for each secret.
 {{% /alert %}}

 The examples show a pipeline using repo secrets.
 Vela contains three secret types: repo, org, and shared.
 Please see the [secret concepts](/docs/tour/secrets/) documentation.